Best Pond Heater and De-icer for Koi and Goldfish 2023 (Updated)

 Pond heaters and de-icers are a popular method of providing temperature control to your pond waters during colder winter months.
 In this article we’ll provide comparisons between different types of de-icers, as well as recommend our best pond heater picks for koi and fish ponds.

-Pond heaters come in a variety of forms, but all are designed for the same purpose – to allow oxygen to penetrate your pond water and for gas exchange to take place.
-Oxygen levels are at their lowest during winter, and without a suitable air opening, oxygen levels can become dangerously low for fish.
-A de-icer heater will be able to create a constant surface opening for oxygenation, whereas an inline pond heater will raise the temperature of your overall pond water.
+Pond heaters come in a variety of forms, but all are designed to provide three main functions – to increase oxygen content, to allow gas exchange, and to make pond fish more comfortable during hibernation (torpor).
+Oxygen levels can become drastically reduced in winter, and without a suitable surface opening for gas exchange, fish will begin to suffer in the low-oxygen conditions.
+A de-icer heater will be able to create a constant surface opening for oxygenation, whereas an inline pond heater or immersed heater will raise the temperature of the surrounding water.

 If you don’t have any pond fish, or if your pond doesn’t fully freeze over during winter, you may not need to invest in a pond heater.
-During winter fish will hibernate at the deepest point of your pond, as this is the warmest, and as long as they can still get oxygen, they should be perfectly happy!
+During winter fish will remain in a state of torpor (commonly referred to within the hobby as “hibernation”) at the deepest point of your pond, as this is the warmest, and as long as they can still get oxygen, they should be perfectly happy!

 If, however, your pond water becomes completely frozen and you have fish, it may be beneficial to add a heater to be safe.
-Koi in-particular are very sensitive to water oxygen levels, with most Koi owners choosing to run a de-icer during the winter to ensure their fish have the best possible environment to hibernate.
+Koi in particular are very sensitive to dissolved oxygen levels, with most koi owners choosing to run a de-icer during the winter to ensure their fish have the best possible environment to hibernate.
+For more information on koi-specific pond heating, read our main guide on heating a koi pond here.

 Adding a heater or de-icer forms just one step of safely “winterizing” a fish pond, so for more information on the other steps be sure to check our main guide on winter care here.